Sparse random matrices and Gaussian ensembles with varying randomness: Sparse SYK

-However, we can argue that we cannot make $q$ arbitrarily large as the saddle point approximation will break down for $q\sim \order{(\sqrt{N})}$.
+Here we argue that, both without and with sparseness we cannot make $q$ arbitrarily large as the saddle point approximation will break down for $q>\sim \order{(\sqrt{N})}$.
 One way to understand this is to compute the fluctuations around the saddle point and see when they become important.
 To see this consider the expansion of the fields around the saddle

 Expanding the action in eq.~\eqref{allsmapar} by considering the fluctuations above, and noting the expansions

 where $A$ is any matrix in the last line above and $\epsilon$ is a small parameter in which the expansion is done.
 In our case $\Tr$ corresponds to the trace in time coordinates $t,t'$, the arguments of the functions $G,\Sigma$.
 We find that the quadratic and cubic terms in fluctuations have the schematic form (ignoring the time integrals and traces)